taylordotfish/allocator-fallback/README.md

 ==================

 This crate provides a minimal fallback for the standard library’s allocator API, which is currently unstable.
-It doesn’t provide everything that the standard library offers, but it provides enough for basic use cases.

 Crate features
 --------------